-- d.
-Those employees subject to the provisions of the Fair Labor Standards Act who are required or suffered to work overtime shall be paid in salary unless the employee and the Appointing Officer mutually agree that in lieu of paid overtime, the employee shall be compensated with compensatory time off.
-Compensatory time shall be earned at the rate of time and one-half. - e.
-An employee who is appointed to a position in another department shall have his or her entire compensatory time balances paid out at the rate of the underlying classification prior to appointment. - 315. f.
-An employee who is appointed to a position in a higher, Non-Z or L designated classification or who is appointed to a position in a Z- designated classification shall have his or her entire compensatory time balances paid out at the rate of the lower classification prior to promotion. - 316. g.
-When overtime is necessary, it shall be distributed fairly, subject to employee qualifications and availability. - 2.
-Z-Designated Classifications

-Except as otherwise required by the Fair Labor Standards Act, compensatory time may be accrued as follows:

-- 317. a.
-An employee shall not maintain a balance of more than one hundred sixty (160) hours of compensatory time; - b.
-An employee may carry forward one hundred twenty (120) hours of earned but unused compensatory time into the next fiscal year. - 319.
-Compensatory time earned will be reported to each employee. - 320.
-In order to allow employees the opportunity to take compensatory time off (CTO), upon receipt of such notice of accrual of one hundred and sixty (160) hours of accrued compensatory time, the employee shall request days off as CTO within the next three (3) to six (6) month period.
+341. e.
+Effective July 1, 2019, employees in Non-Z or L designated job classifications may not accumulate a balance of compensatory time in excess of one hundred twenty (120) hours.
+Any employees who have a compensatory time balance in excess of one hundred twenty (120) hours on July 1, 2019 may maintain their compensatory balances, but may not accrue any additional compensatory time until their balance drops below one hundred twenty (120) hours.
+342. f.
+Employees in Non-Z or L designated job classifications may not earn more than one hundred twenty (120) hours of compensatory time in a fiscal year.
+343. g.
+When an employee is appointed to a position in another department, the employee's_entire compensatory time balances shall be paid out at the rate of the underlying classification prior to appointment.
+344. h.
+When an employee is appointed to a position in a higher, Non-Z or L designated classification or is appointed to a position in a Z- designated classification, the employee's entire compensatory time balances shall be paid out at the rate of the lower classification prior to promotion.
+345. i.
+When overtime is necessary, it shall be distributed fairly, subject to employee qualifications and availability.
+2. Z-Designated Classifications 346.
+Except as otherwise required by the Fair Labor Standards Act, compensatory time may be accrued as follows: 347. a.
+An employee shall not maintain a balance of more than one hundred sixty (160) hours of compensatory time.
+348. Compensatory time earned will be reported to each employee.
+349. In order to allow employees the opportunity to take compensatory time off (CTO), upon receipt of such notice of accrual of one hundred and sixty (160) hours of accruad compensatory time, the employee shall request days off as CTO within the next three (3) to six (6) month period.
 The department shall not unreasonably deny a CTO request pursuant to this paragraph.
 CTO will be taken in full workday blocks unless an alternative is mutually agreed upon.
-Scheduling shall be by mutual agreement. - 321.
-Compensatory time cannot be cashed out.
-Exceptions to normal work schedules for which no extra compensation is authorized may be granted in accordance with section 1.3 of the Annual Salary Ordinance. - 3.
-Part-Time Employees - 322.
+Scheduling shall be by mutual agreement.
+350. Compensatory time cannot be cashed out.
+Exceptions to normal work schedules for which no extra compensation is authorized may be granted in accordance with section 1.3 of the Annual Salary Ordinance.

+- 3. Part-Time Employees - 351.
 Part-time employees shall not be entitled to overtime compensation or time off for work performed in excess of their specified normal hours until they exceed eight (8) hours per day or forty (40) hours per week.

-III.H.
+III.I.
 FAIR LABOR STANDARDS ACT

-323. To the extent that the Agreement fails to afford employees the overtime or compensatory time off benefits to which they are entitled under the Fair Labor Standards Act, the Agreement is amended to authorize and direct all City Departments to ensure that their employees receive, at a minimum, such Fair Labor Standards Act Benefits.
+352. To the extent that the Agreement fails to afford employees the overtime or compensatory time off benefits to which they are entitled under the Fair Labor Standards Act, the Agreement is amended to authorize and direct all City Departments to ensure that their employees receive, at a minimum, such Fair Labor Standards Act Benefits.

-III.I.
+III.J.
 HOLIDAYS

-324. Except when normal operations require, or in an emergency, employees shall not be required to work on the following days hereby declared to be holidays for such employees:
+353. Except when normal operations require, or in an emergency, employees shall not be required to work on the following days hereby declared to be holidays for such employees:

-January l (New Year's Day) the third Monday in January (Martin Luther King, Jr.'s Birthday) the third Monday in February (President's Day) the last Monday in May (Memorial Day) July 4 (Independence Day) the first Monday in September (Labor Day) the second Monday in October (Columbus Day) November 11 (Veteran's Day) Thanksgiving Day the day after Thanksgiving December 25 (Christmas Day)
+January l (New Year's Day) the third Monday in January (Martin Luther King, Jr.'s Birthday) the third Monday in February (President's Day) the last Monday in May (Memorial Day) June 19 (Juneteenth) July 4 (Independence Day) the first Monday in September (Labor Day) the second Monday in October (Indigenous Peoples Day, Italian American Heritage Day) November 11 (Veteran's Day) Thanksgiving Day the day after Thanksgiving December 25 (Christmas Day)